 The persons named in the accompanying form of proxy are officers and directors of the Company and shall represent management at the Meeting.
-A holder of Class A voting shares desiring to appoint some other person (who need not be a shareholder of the Company) to represent him or her at the Meeting may do so either by inserting such other person's name in the blank space provided in the form of proxy or by completing another form of proxy and in either case by mailing the completed form of proxy addressed to AST Trust Company (Canada), Attention: Proxy Department, P.O.
-Box 721, Agincourt, ON M1S 0A1, by delivering the form of proxy personally to AST Trust Company (Canada), 1 Toronto Street, Suite 1200, Toronto, Ontario, or by fax to (416) 368-2502 (or toll free to 1 (866) 781-3111) or by email to proxyvote@astfinancial.com at any time up to and including 2:00 p.m.
-EDT on the last business day preceding the day of the Meeting or any adjournment(s) thereof, or by delivering it to the Chairman or the Secretary of the Meeting at the beginning of the Meeting or any adjournment(s) thereof.
+A holder of Class A voting shares desiring to appoint some other person (who need not be a shareholder of the Company) to represent him or her at the Meeting may do so by inserting such other person's name in the blank space provided in the form of proxy and deliver it to TSX Trust Company using a voting method described above.
+Proxy forms will be accepted any time up to and including 2:00 p.m.
+EDT on the last business day preceding the day of the Meeting or any adjournment(s) thereof.